aleko2144/D2GI_v2/README-EN.md

 [Читать на русском](README.md)

 A slightly modified version of the *D2GI* wrapper (authors of the original project are [REDPOWAR](https://github.com/REDPOWAR) and [NewEXE](https://github.com/NewEXE)).
-It differs in that the ability to save screenshots has been fixed (added interception of the corresponding function), but only in game version 8.2 (in 8.1, saving screenshots will not work).
+It differs in that the interface size is corrected and also the ability to save screenshots has been fixed (added hooks of the game functions).
+The innovations are only functional in the game version 8.2.
 In addition, this project includes the CPatch.h file from [D2InputWrapper](https://github.com/Voron295/rignroll-dinput-wrapper) authored by [Voron295](https://github.com/Voron295).

 ### Download